 The National Disability Insurance Scheme (NDIS) supplies support and assistance to individuals with disabilities.
 In addition, it provides funding for things such as carers, special education, and transportation.
-We’ll explain what the NDIS is, how it works, and what you can do if you want to make the most of it!
+We’ll explain the NDIS, how it works, and what you can do if you want to make the most of it!
 The NDIS was introduced in July 2013 to provide better services for people with disability.
 The scheme aims to improve access to health care, employment opportunities, housing, and community living options for people with disability.

 What is NDIS?